 Depending on which calendar you follow, the planting might take place days ahead, just before, or at the time of the lunar phase.

-Many take it a step further and include astrology so best planting times align with the moon being in certain constellations, although the details vary depending on which calendar you follow.
+Many take it a step further and include astrology so best planting times align with the moon being in certain constellations, although the specifics are not consistent between calendars.

 You can listen to this information in this 3-part podcast series, or continue reading.NEW!
 Click play to listen: